j-wyllie/resume/README.md

 ## License

-Format is MIT but all the data is owned by Wilmer Gonzalez.
+Format is MIT but all the data is owned by Joshua Wyllie.

 ## Acknowledgments